franciscolopezv/architecture_modernization/01-strategy/vision.md

 **Clear Domain Boundaries:**
 - Services represent business capabilities (Orders, Payments, Inventory), not technical layers
 - Each domain has clear ownership and accountability
-- Boundaries are stable and well-understood by both business and engineering

 **Explicit Contracts:**
 - APIs and events are versioned contracts (OpenAPI, AsyncAPI)
-- Changes are deliberate and managed
 - Consumers depend on contracts, not implementation details

 **Data Ownership:**
 - Each service owns its data (no shared databases)
 - Data is shared via APIs or events, not direct database access
-- Clear single writer per data store

 **Loose Coupling:**
 - Services can deploy independently
-- Changes in one service don't break others
-- Asynchronous integration where appropriate
+- Prefer asynchronous integration where it reduces coupling and improves resilience

 **Built-in Observability:**
 - Structured logs, metrics, and traces are standard
 - SLOs defined and monitored
-- Easy to debug issues across service boundaries

 **Platform-Enabled:**
-- Self-service capabilities (CI/CD, observability, infrastructure)
+- Self-service capabilities (CI/CD, observability, runtime provisioning)
-- Standard patterns and golden paths
-- Teams focus on business logic, not infrastructure
+- Standard patterns and golden paths so teams can focus on business logic

+> A service is not “done” until it has a clear owner and basic operability: SLOs, dashboards/alerts, and a runbook for common failures.

 ---